 Liverpool, or The Reds, are one of the most famous soccer clubs in the world thanks in part to the huge success the club enjoyed in the 1970s and 1980s.
-The side who play their home games at Anfield have won the First Division title 18 times, although not since the 1989/90 season, much to the annoyance of their supporters, and to the joy of fierce rivals Manchester United.
-In addition to those 18 titles, Liverpool has eon the FA Cup seven times, the league cup on eight occasions, the UEFA Super Cup thrice, UEFA Cup/Europa League three times, and the European Cup/Champions League five times.
+The side play their home games at Anfield and have won the First Division title 18 times, although not since the 1989/90 season, much to the annoyance of their supporters.
+In addition to those 18 titles, Liverpool has won the FA Cup seven times, the League Cup on eight occasions, the UEFA Super Cup thrice, UEFA Cup/Europa League three times, and the European Cup/Champions League five times.

-Some of the game’s most famous stars have played for Liverpool over the years including Kenny Dalglish, Graeme Souness, Alan Handen, John Barnes, Ian Rush, and Steven Gerrard, but those days are long gone.
+Some of the game’s most famous stars have played for Liverpool over the years including Kenny Dalglish, Graeme Souness, Alan Handen, John Barnes, Ian Rush, and Steven Gerrard.

 Liverpool Next Regular Season Game